woocommerce/woocommerce/plugins/woocommerce-blocks/README.md

     3. `npm start` (development build + watching for changes).
 7. Activate the plugin.

-The source code is in the `assets/` folder and the compiled code is built into `build/`.
+The source code is in the `assets/` folder, and the compiled code is stored into `build/`.

 ## Getting started with block development